tanamim/MIN16/README.md

     ![MIN16_mif_write](./doc/img/MIN16_mif_write.png)

 ### Run your program
 Now you can run your program!
-FPGA board comes with switches, buttons, and 7-segment LED.
+FPGA board comes with 7-segment LED, switches, and buttons.
 So you may want to set diagnostic pin assignments like [this](https://github.com/tanamim/MIN16/blob/8148a0d9e2879d7c079ccf923c0254c7d8426b94/cpu/min16/min16.vhd#L246).

 ![MIN16_Diagnosis](./doc/img/MIN16_Diagnosis.png)

-# Future Topic
+# Further Development
-Writing assembly program might be time consuming, therefore a compiler would be helpful for faster development.
+Writing assembly program might be time-consuming.
+The sample assembly program shows that writing `void putchar(char)` in assembly requires about 30 lines of code.
+Therefore, a compiler would be helpful for effective development.